-90 minutes prior to landing, we were served afternoon tea, snacks (a selection of sandwiches featuring Scottish smoked salmon with cream cheese, herb-marinated chicken with a roasted tomato dressing, and free-range egg mayonnaise) and sweets (buttermilk or fruit scones with clotted cream, pistachio cupcake, chocolate brownie and apricot sponge).
+90 minutes prior to landing, we were served afternoon tea, snacks (a selection of sandwiches featuring Scottish smoked salmon with cream cheese, herb-marinated chicken with a roasted tomato dressing, and free-range egg mayonnaise), and sweets (buttermilk or fruit scones with clotted cream, pistachio cupcake, chocolate brownie, and apricot sponge).
 I am not a big fan of BA’s afternoon tea and snacks concept (especially not of the sandwiches served in a plastic container), and it was not different this time.
 Alternatively, instead of the sandwiches, one could also choose a Za’atar style salad with marinated feta cheese and sumac dressing.

 Contrary to other airliners, BA did not install a fancy bar on their Airbus A380 planes for premium flyers.
 Why would they when they can pack the plane with paying passengers?
 Nevertheless, the plane has a walk-up “Club Kitchen” onboard, where Business and First Class fliers can graze between meals.
-You have the option of sandwiches, fine artisan pastries, yoghurt, ice cream, fresh fruit, and/or a chocolate selection.
-Throughout the flight, the Club World kitchen was kept fully stocked, and when I was there, flight attendants were quick to offer ice for drinks, cutlery for food and ask if there was anything else I required.
+You have the option of sandwiches, fine artisan pastries, yogurt, ice cream, fresh fruit, and/or a chocolate selection.
+Throughout the flight, the Club World kitchen was kept fully stocked, and when I was there, flight attendants were quick to offer ice for drinks, cutlery for food, and ask if there was anything else I required.
 See the pictures below for detailed menu shots and for photos of the delightful meal I was served.

-Review by my friends at Luxury Travel Expert
+Review by our friends at Luxury Travel Expert.